-We have audited the internal control over financial reporting of MidCap Financial Investment Corporation (the "Company") as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.
+We have audited the internal control over financial reporting of Midcap Financial Investment Corporation and subsidiaries (the "Company") as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statement of assets and liabilities of the Company, including the consolidated schedule of investments, as of December 31, 2023, the related consolidated statements of operations, changes in net assets, cash flows, and the consolidated financial highlights for the year then ended, and the related notes (collectively referred to as the "financial statements") and our report dated February 26, 2024, expressed an unqualified opinion on those financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated statement of assets and liabilities of the Company, including the consolidated schedule of investments, as of December 31, 2024 and 2023, the related consolidated statements of operations, changes in net assets, cash flows, and the consolidated financial highlights for the years ended December 31, 2024 and 2023, and the nine-month period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements") and our report dated February 25, 2025, expressed an unqualified opinion on those financial statements.